01 jun 2011

 It is closely related to C. cerdaniensis but has clearly different sound pattern of calling song.

-The new endemic taxa are: Tettigettalna boulardi, T. armandi, T. defauti and a new ssp.: T. helianthemi galantei PDF
+The new endemic taxa are: T. armandi, Tettigettalna boulardi, T. defauti and a new ssp.: T. helianthemi galantei.
+There are also descriptions of songs of the following cicadas: Tettigettacula baenai, Tettigettalna aneabi and Tettigetalna helianthemi.

 A description of the acoustic signals of Tettigetta carayoni from Crete (Kriti) has been published (Trilar T. & M. Gogala 2010).